mvp5464/interviewPrep/JavaScript.md

   eyeColor: "blue"
 };
 # Create Source Object
-const person2 = {firstName: "Anne",lastName: "Smith"};
+const person2 = { firstName: "Anne", lastName: "Smith", country: "India" };
 # Assign Source to Target
+Object.assign(person1, person2);
-Object.assign(person1, person2); # { firstName: 'Anne', lastName: 'Smith', age: 50, eyeColor: 'blue' } #-> firstName and lastName is replaced in person1
+console.log(persion1) # { firstName: 'Anne', lastName: 'Smith', age: 50, eyeColor: 'blue', country: "India" }

 # USE OBJECT.ASSIGN TO CREATE A COPY OF OBJECT BY VALUE INSTEAD OF REFERANCE
 #@@@ But be aware this is a shallow copy - nested objects are still copied as reference.